-EchoStar Corporation (which, together with its subsidiaries, is referred to as "EchoStar," the "Company," "we," "us" and "our") is a holding company that was organized in October 2007 as a corporation under the laws of the State of Nevada and has operated as a separately traded public company from DISH Network Corporation ("DISH") since 2008.
-Our Class A common stock is publicly traded on the NASDAQ Global Select Market ("NASDAQ") under the symbol "SATS."
+Hughes Satellite Systems Corporation (which, together with its subsidiaries, is referred to as "HSSC," the "Company," "we," "us" and "our") is a holding company and a subsidiary of EchoStar Corporation ("EchoStar").
 We are a global provider of broadband satellite technologies, broadband internet services for consumer customers, which include home and small to medium-sized businesses, and satellite services.
 We also deliver innovative network technologies, managed services and communications solutions for enterprise customers, which include aeronautical and government enterprises.
 We operate in the following two business segments: